 7 “Awake, O sword, against My Shepherd, Against the Man who is My Companion,” Says Yahweh of hosts.
 “Strike the Shepherd, And the sheep will be scattered; Then I will turn My hand against the little ones.”

-However, their plan did not succeed, because the truth cannot be destroyed.
+However, their plan failed, because the truth cannot be destroyed.
 The Spirit of Yeshua raised up new leadership, and the sect of the Nazarenes carried on, to the glory of our King.